olivegamestudio/docs.monogame.github.io/articles/tutorials/advanced/MobileDeployment/02_crossplatform/index.md

 # Prerequisites

 Before starting this chapter, ensure you have:

 - Read the [Building 2D Games](../building_2d_games) tutorial

 - **For iOS Development:**
-  - App Store Developer Account
+  - An App Store Developer Account
-  - Certificates and Provisioning Profiles configured
+  - **Certificates** and **Provisioning Profiles** configured and installed.
-  - Mac with Xcode 16 installed
+  - **Mac with Xcode 16 installed** - installed through the App Store.
 - **For Android Development:**
-  - Android SDK and tools installed (covered in Chapter 1)
+  - Android SDK and tools installed - through the Visual Studio Installer or through Jetbrains Rider.

 # Converting the Dungeon Slime Project

 The Dungeon Slime game from the 2D tutorial serves as our practical example for cross-platform conversion.
 This approach can be applied to any MonoGame project you want to deploy across multiple platforms.

-The key principle is **code sharing** - we'll extract the game logic into a common library that all platform-specific projects can use.
+The key principle is **code sharing** of the game logic - we'll extract the game logic into a common library that all platform-specific projects can refer to and use.

 # Cross-Platform Project Structure